LLNL/zfp/docs/source/limitations.rst

 - Version |omprelease| adds support for OpenMP compression.
 However, OpenMP decompression is not yet supported.

-- Version |cudarelease| adds support for CUDA compression and decompression.
+- Version |cudarelease| adds support for CUDA compression and decompression;
+  version |hiprelease| adds corresponding HIP support.
 However, only the fixed-rate compression mode is so far supported.

 - As of version |4drelease|, |zfp| supports compression and decompression of 4D arrays.
 However, |zfp| does not yet implement a 4D compressed